ordercloud-api/ordercloud-javascript-sdk/docs/Orders.md

 <a name="SetShippingAddress"></a>
 # **SetShippingAddress**
-> Order SetShippingAddress(buyerID, orderID, address)
+> Order SetShippingAddress(direction, orderID, address)